Tinospora

-Tinospora is a genus of succulent woody climbing shrubs.
+Tinospora is a genus of flowering plants.
+Its species have a succulent, woody, climbing shrub habit.
 Thirty-four species are currently recognized.
 Species generally send down long aerial roots from host trees.
 They have corky or papery bark.
 They are found in tropical and sub-tropical parts of Asia, Africa and Australia.
 The most common species are T. cordifolia and T. crispa.

 Species

-Tinospora species accepted by the Plants of the World Online as of April 2021:
+Tinospora species accepted by Plants of the World Online as of January 2024: